Mogilicharlasiva/Learn_terraform/README.md

 - The human-readable configuration language helps you write infrastructure code quickly.
 - Terraform's state allows you to track resource changes throughout your deployments.
 - You can commit your configurations to version control to safely collaborate on infrastructure.

+Each Terraform configuration must be in its own working directory.
+Create a directory for your configuration.